 - Inspect salmon for pin bones**

 - Tear sheet of aluminum foil big enough for the salmon, plus a few inches.
 Lightly oil and place salmon on foil, skin down.
 Season salmon with salt and pepper.
 Top with lemon slices.

 - Baking: Bake salmon for 20-25 minutes or until opaque, flaky, and at your desired doneness.***

 - Grilling: Place salmon on direct medium heat for 5 minutes.
 Remove from direct heat, either onto an upper rack or non direct heat side of a grill.
 Finish cooking until opaque, flaky, and at your desired doneness.***

 - Remove from heat, let rest for a few minutes.
 Serve warm, topped with caper dill sauce.

 *Any light vinegar would work here too, but lemons and salmon are such a perfect pair.

 **Don’t skip this step.
 Most places do a really nice job, but one can sneak through.

-***The USDA says salmon should be cooked to 145 deg F. A lot of people enjoy it medium rare at 125 deg F. The beauty of a side of salmon is the tail will be well when the head is more on the rare side (which is what I tend to prefer)
+***Some people say salmon should be cooked to 145 deg F. A lot of people enjoy it medium rare at 125 deg F. The beauty of a side of grilled salmon is the tail will be well when the head is more on the rare side (which is what I tend to prefer).